mandycm/index_sorting/README.md

 ## Known Issues
 1. **File Size Limit**
   -  I have trouble running the readFCS() command of the FlowCore pacakage on big FCS files.
 My laptop froze when I tried this on a 1GB file.
-For Harvard people, you may want to try running this on the Odyssey cluster for big files.
+For Harvard people, I am looking into how to run this on the Odyssey cluster.
 2. **Speed**
-   - Just a disclaimer that the script is rather slow, especially the   block that writes data out as the csv files.
-It took my aging laptop ~20 seconds to write the outputs in the 384-well plate example.
+   - Just a disclaimer that the script is slow, especially the block that writes data out as the csv files.
+It took my aging laptop ~45 seconds to write the output files in the 384-well plate example (a 16MB FCS file).
-3. **Issue with 1536-well plates**
+3. **Untested for 1536-well plates**
- - I forgot to set up the script to decode for rows AA-EE.
-I will fix that when I get a chance.
+ - The script should decode for rows AA-EE for 1536-well plates but I have not tested.

 Collaborators are welcome to improve the script and make it more robust.
 Feel free to contact me for issues.